terraref/tutorials/sensors/06-list-datasets-by-plot.md

 ## Getting the sensor list
 The first thing to get is the sensor name.
 This can be retreived using the get\_sensor\_list function.
-This function returns the full record which may be useful in some cases but also includes sensor names that include a plot id number.
+This function returns the full record which may be useful in some cases but primarily includes sensor names that include a plot id number.
 The utility function unique_sensor_names accpets the sensor list and provides a list of names suitable for use in the get_file_listing function.

 ```
 sensors = get_sensor_list(None, url, key)
 names = unique_sensor_names(sensors)
 ```

-Names will now contain a list of sensor names support by the Clowder geostreams API.
+Names will now contain a list of sensor names available in the Clowder geostreams API.
 The currently available sensors are:

 * IR Surface Temperature
 * Thermal IR GeoTIFFs Datasets